 And now for an interesting farm story…

 Traditionally in England, on the Sunday after Twelfth Night, farmers dragged their ploughs to church for a blessing before returning to the fields on Monday.
 This marked the end of the Christmas season and the beginning of a new work year.
 BUT farm work was scarce, especially in winter, so the following Monday—Plough Monday—became somewhat of a celebration, or one more day of holiday.
 Instead of working, farmers blackened their faces with soot and dragged their ploughs around the villages begging for pennies to start the new year.

 What can I say?
 I love the idea of blessing farm equipment and farmers and farms.
 And I suppose technically, we can drag the holiday until Plough Monday.
 So yay for that.

-Tell me how you plan to keep goodness going in 2017?
+Tell me how you plan to keep goodness going all through the year?

 Grace Grits and Gardening

 The funniest version of Twelve Days of Christmas EVER.

 Love it!!!
 My tree is still up!!!
 I still have Christmas homemade candy in the bedroom ( the one used for whatever– and it’s cooler ).
 I plan to have the Christmas spirit year-round– I also have a “grateful” journal that I am writing in each day!!!
 I’ll be glad when I can write that I’m grateful to be having coffee “on the porch” with your mom again!!!!